Xexer/abap-message-logger/README.md

 ### Error

 The framework catch possible exceptions and wrapps it in a NO_CHECK exception ZCX_AML_ERROR.
 For example if you want to save the log and an instance is not created, the exception could be raised.

-## Tests

-The framework is tested using unit tests, and currently all components are covered.
-If errors or enhancements are found, we would expand the tests.